implico/frontend-starter/README.md

 ### Dev build & watch together
 `gulp dev`

-For your first run, or when you want to rebuild a clean dist version, run the `dev` task.
+For your first run, or when you want to rebuild a clean dist version.
 This will run both `dev:build` and `dev:watch` tasks.